Juan Matta-Ballesteros

-In 1988 Matta was arrested at his Honduran residence in a controversial operation by the Honduran and American governments and taken to the United States, where he stood several trials for his drug smuggling activities and his part in the kidnap and murder of Enrique Camarena.
+In 1988 Matta was arrested at his Honduran residence in a controversial operation by the Honduran and US. government and taken to the United States, where he stood several trials for his drug smuggling activities and his part in the kidnap and murder of Enrique Camarena.
 He was found guilty of drug smuggling, and of participating in the kidnapping, but not the murder, of Camarena.
 In 2017, his conviction in the Camarena kidnapping was overturned because of the flawed forensic evidence used in his trial.
 A new trial was ordered, but in 2018 prosecutors decided to drop the charges.

-Matta remains in prison, serving a life sentence for his drug sentence at the United States Penitentiary, Canaan, a high-security federal prison in Pennsylvania..
-As of February 2021, he is serving his sentence at the US Medical Center for Prisoners in Springfield, Missouri.
+Matta served a life sentence for his drug sentence at the United States Penitentiary, Canaan, a high-security federal prison in Pennsylvania.
+As of February 2021, he was serving his sentence at the US Medical Center for Prisoners in Springfield, Missouri, where he died.

-Early career
+Early life

-Details of Matta's early life and career are uncertain.
-According to a website put up by his family, he was born in Tegucigalpa, the second of four children.
-A number of newspaper sources claim that Mata immigrated illegally to the United States as a teenager and was deported several times, returning each time under a different name.
+Details of Matta's early life remain unclear.
+According to a family-run website, he was born in Tegucigalpa as the second of four children.
+A number of newspaper sources claim that Matta immigrated illegally to the United States as a teenager and was deported several times, returning each time under a different name.
 In 1970 he was convicted of entering the country on a false passport and confined at the Federal prison camp in Eglin, Florida.
 He escaped from the camp the following year.
 In 1974 Mexican authorities arrested Matta for selling 10 kilograms of cocaine.
 He spent a year in prison, and was suspected of killing two other prisoners while incarcerated.

-1980s Drug U. S. Smuggling Operations and Indictments
+1980s U.S. drug smuggling operations and indictments

 In the early 1980s, Matta was involved with major cocaine smuggling operations.
 In 1984, he was indicted for his role in a Van Nuys smuggling ring.
 The discovery of the ring in 1981 resulted in the seizure of 114 pounds of cocaine and $1.9 million in cash, and based on ledgers found with the drugs, prosecutors later estimated that the ring had generated $73 million in just nine months.
 In 1985, Matta was again indicted for his role in a major cocaine smuggling ring operating in Arizona and southern California.
 The ring was discovered in 1984, resulting in the seizure of about a ton of cocaine and $7.8 million in cash.